-Learn how to give a new plastic pot an aged faux stone texture with this DIY faux concrete planter hack!
+Learn how to give a new plastic pot an aged faux concrete texture with this DIY faux stone planter hack!
 I’ve shared how to use spackling compound to create a faux concrete planter effect on a plastic hanging planter.

-Let’s get back to this faux stone planter project;
+Let’s get back to this faux stone DIY project;

 Disclosure; this post contains affiliate links.
 As an Amazon Associate I earn from qualifying purchases.
 This does not affect the price you pay.
 This disclosure statement refers to the rest of the affiliate links in this post.
 See more on my disclosure page.